martin-brennan/martin-brennan.com/_posts/2013-02-15-using-reserved-words-as-identifiers-in-vb-net.md

 ---
 id: 290
-title: Using Reserved Words as Identifiers in VB.NET by Theo Gray
+title: Using reserved words as identifiers in VB.NET by Theo Gray
 date: 2013-02-15T18:23:19+10:00
 author: Martin Brennan
 layout: post